XBigTK13X/Aigilas/README.md

 * Oracle JDK 6
 * Maven 3

-Running '''mvn package''' from the aigilas/ directory will create an executable JAR. script/create_package.sh will generate a development snapshop archive.
-This contains the double click launch scripts.
+Running '''script/create_package.sh''' from the project root  will generate a development snapshop archive.
+This contains the game and the launcher.

 ## Supported Platforms ##
 Windows 7, Mac OS X Lion+ and Ubuntu 12.04+